-The Natural Fibre Company is a specialist, vertically integrated mill and the only company in the country that spins both woollen and worsted yarns under the same roof.
-We have a dye plant and are licensed for organic production by the Soil Association.
+The Natural Fibre Company is a specialist, vertically integrated mill and the only one in the country to spin both woollen and worsted yarns under the same roof – providing a convenient, reliable and affordable service for customers in the UK and throughout the world.

 Our services are fully licensed for organic production by the Soil Association and we are supported by the Rural Development Programme for England and DEFRA.

 Since relocating to Cornwall in 2005 we have worked on over 50 of the 60-plus breeds that make up the 33 million sheep in Britain.
 We sort, scour and card fleece before spinning it into the finished form.
 It can be pure or blended and is returned in balls, hanks or on cones.

 Blacker Yarns is a sister company of The Natural Fibre Company and we produce a range of contemporary, high-quality, breed-specific yarns in a large variety of colour palettes, made exclusively from British sheep.